C5T8fBt-WY/setup-firebase-emulator-win/README.md

       project-id: 'demo-project'
 ```

-The action will:
-- If `uv` is available: automatically install Python 3.12 if current version is < 3.10
-- If `uv` is NOT available: fail with an error message if Python version is < 3.10
+**Note:** This action will check the Python version and fail with a clear error message if it's below 3.10.

 ### Java version issues